aaronpkelly/aaronpkelly.github.io/index.md

 "Programs must be written for people to read and only incidentally for machines to execute" - (SICP)

 Howdy, I'm Aaron, and I'm really good at breaking things.
-I've even made a living out of it.
-Sometimes, just sometimes...
-I'll even try to put those things back together, and learn something in the process!
+So much so, I've even made a living out of it!
+Someitmes if the mood takes me I'll even try putting those things back together, and if I learn something in the process...
+I'll write a post about it!

 ![avatar](https://avatars1.githubusercontent.com/u/29888436?s=460&u=03df457371669048031a735802c33b93d07a1f10&v=4)